 This plant needs full sun to achieve the best display of flowers.
 The plant will live in lower light levels but will not bloom as fully.

-Blue chip butterfly bush needs a well-drained soil.
-Otherwise, it can suffer from root rot.
-For the same reason, at planting time, if you have a clayey soil, make your planting hole shallower than normal, so that the base of the plant sits slightly above ground level.
+Blue chip butterfly bush needs well-drained soil; otherwise, it can suffer from root rot.
+For the same reason, at planting time, if you have clayey soil, make your planting hole shallower than normal, so that the base of the plant sits slightly above ground level.